 Have you ever done a tasting menu before?
 It’s a chance to embrace your adventurous side by handing over control of your dinner to a seasoned pro.
 Think of it as a magical mystery tour – you never know what you’re going to get, and that’s half the fun.
 Because tasting menus turn dinner into a unique culinary experience – and if you haven’t done one yet, now is definitely the time.

 The Man Behind the Curtain

 Where else to start but the city’s only Michelin Star restaurant?
 The Man Behind The Curtain has won national acclaim for its intriguing menu, which makes use of fresh, and often unusual, ingredients.
-The tasting menu is constantly changing and evolving, so you can expect something different every time you visit, as Michael O’Hare cooks up 10 to 14 sequences with the likes of hot and sour sea urchins, veal sweetbread XO sliders and coconut roasted langoustine in Thai sauce.
+The tasting menu is constantly changing and evolving, so you can expect something different every time you visit, as Michael O’Hare cooks up 6 to 14 sequences with the likes of hot and sour sea urchin, ox cheek rossini and Miyagi oysters with strawberry.
 This is the ultimate tasting menu, fine dining at its most creative, which is why there’s a month-long waiting list.
-Prices range from £60 to £90 per person.
+Prices range from £55 to £140 per person.

 The Man Behind the Curtain, 68-78 Vicar Lane, Leeds, West Yorkshire, LS1 7JH.